DIGOARTHUR/teste.page/README.md

 ## 📝 About

 A simple and responsive portfolio template.
-You need to open the data.js file and change the properties of the objects for each session on the page: Getting Started, About Me, Skills, and Project.
+You need to open the data.js file and change or add object properties for each session on the page: Getting Started, About Me, Skills, and Project.
 You can follow the guide below.

 <img  alt="skills" background="red" width="30" height="30" src="https://user-images.githubusercontent.com/59892368/141498539-73b3e352-1972-45af-b028-575c27e54903.gif">